 Sailing trips and sailing trips on traditional sailing ships

-The combination of the special waterways and the Wadden Islands make the Wadden Sea Region perfect for waterways for a shorter or longer sailing trip.
-You can rent an entire ship with skipper and sailor via varenendeschepen.nl so that you can take a day trip or multi-day sailing trip with your family, colleagues or friends.
-There are also such 200 sailing trips every year for people traveling alone or small groups.
-You can embark on board various ports in Europe and sail to the Wadden Islands, through the Norwegian fjords or Scottish Hebrides.
+The combination of the special waterways and the Wadden Islands make the Wadden Sea area the perfect waterway for a shorter or longer sailing trip.
+You can rent a whole ship with skipper and sailor via sailing ships.nl so that you can take a day trip or a multi-day sailing trip with your family, colleagues or friends.
+There are also about 200 sailing trips every year for people traveling alone or small groups.
+You can board the boat in various ports in Europe and sail to the Wadden Islands, through the Norwegian fjords or the Scottish Hebrides.
 The fully arranged trips vary in length from 1 day to 3 weeks.
-If you cannot find the ideal ship or your dream trip, we will gladly help you further via e-mail, telephone or the chat program.
+If you cannot find the ideal ship or your dream trip, we are happy to help you via email, telephone or the chat program.